The 6 Best Survival Fishing Kits For Any Scenario

 Versatility

-Versatility is arguably the most important part of any survival fishing kit.
+Versatility is arguably the most essential part of any survival fishing kit.
 You never know where you’ll end up or what fish will be available, so your kit needs to work for every fish species and location.

-Good kits will have an assortment of supplies for many different species.
+Suitable kits will have an assortment of supplies for many different species.
 Multiple hook sizes, line weights, lures and baits, and sinkers are essential.

 Quality/Durability